Speed limit for a highly irreversible process and tight finite-time Landauer's bound

 In this Letter, we first present a simpler way to derive the general form of the speed limit introduced in Ref.~\cite{delvenne2021tight}, which can have various functional forms.
 Two different speed limit regimes are considered in terms of the degree of irreversibility.
 For a nearly reversible process, we retrieve the previous speed limits~\cite{Shiraishi2018, Hasegawa2020PRE} by taking a simple functional form, that provide a tight bound on the operation time in terms of entropy production (EP) and dynamical activity.
 However, this bound gradually loosens as the process becomes more irreversible.
 We find a tight bound for a highly reversible process from the general speed limit with a {different} functional form.
 In the limit of high irreversibility, this new bound becomes finite, depending solely on dynamical activity.

-We apply this general speed limit to calculate tighter bounds of the additional cost associated with a finite-time erasing operation.
-We demonstrate that these bounds scale as $1/\tau$ {for a nearly reversible process, while much stronger divergence appears for a fast or highly irreversible process.} As a result, high-speed irreversible computation requires much more heat dissipation and thus associated supporting cooling architecture.
+We apply this general speed limit to calculate the tight bound of the additional cost associated with a finite-time erasing operation.
+We demonstrate that this bound scales as $1/\tau$ for a nearly reversible process, while much stronger divergence appears for a fast or highly irreversible process.
+As a result, high-speed irreversible computation requires much more heat dissipation and thus associated supporting cooling architecture.
+We also find an explicit protocol which meets the equality condition of the bound.

 \emph{Speed limit for a highly irreversible process} -- Suppose that the time evolution of a probability distribution $\boldsymbol{p} (t) = \{ p_n(t) \}$ at time $t$ is described by

 where the transition rate matrix $\boldsymbol{R}(t)$ satisfies the condition $R_{nm}(t) \geq 0$ for $m\neq n$ and $R_{nn}(t) = -\sum_{m (\neq n)} R_{mn}(t) $.
 The statistical distance between the initial and the final distributions after time $\tau$ can be measured by the total variational distance